-In this section, we will reduce Ramanujan's identities (1.1) and (1.2) to the two weighted forms (2.6) and (2.7) of Euler's theorem.
-The left hand sides of (1.1) and (1.2) have partition interpretations as given by Andrews [4].
+In this section, we will reformulate Ramanujan's identities (1.1) and (1.2) as the two weighted forms (1.5) and (1.6) of Euler's theorem.
+The left hand sides of (1.1) and (1.2) have partition interpretations as given by Andrews [4] and Chapman [10].
 The first summations on the right hand sides of (1.1) and (1.2) can be interpreted combinatorially in term of ordinary partitions with multiplicities as given by Theorem 3.1 and 3.4.
 The second summations on the right hand sides of (1.1) and (1.2) have partition interpretations in terms of the rank.

-Combining Theorems 3.5 and 3.6 on the relations between rooted partitions and ordinary partitions, we may transform Theorem 3.4 on rooted partitions to following statement on ordinary partitions:
+Combining Theorems 3.5 and 3.6 on the relations between rooted partitions and ordinary partitions, we may transform Theorem 3.4 on rooted partitions to a statement on ordinary partitions in Lemma 1.1.